 Then I weave both perspectives into a relatable, real-life story.
 This allows us to focus on the client’s experience but also do justice to the work done by the business to make that experience possible.

-When you have authentic, strategically told stories that show how you’ve made a difference in the lives of real people, you validate the claims you’ve made in other marketing and advertising.
+When you have authentic, strategically told stories that show how you’ve made a difference in the lives of real people, you validate the claims you’ve made in your marketing and advertising.

 And you speed up the sales process because you’ve helped provide the validation that prospects would otherwise have to find on their own.